 Leeds is excellent for shopping.
 You'll find all your favourite high-street names and luxury brands, but also independent shops, markets and interesting Victorian arcades that really make it a great shopping venue.
-The White Rose centre is also worth a visit for those of you who like to visit Malls.
-There is also Meadowhall in Sheffield and the Trafford Centre in Manchester.

 Academic content

 How you progress at Leeds English